 - One/Two lights – If you see that at least one light doesn’t light up during the testing process.
 It means there is a short.

 Ethernet cable testing is professional work; hence it requires you to have a network tester which can be expensive.
-There are many instances when you do not have access to professionals, and you need to test the ethernet cable by yourself in-home or office.
+There are many instances when you don’t have access to professionals, and you need to test the Ethernet cable by yourself in-home/office to get rid of a bad Ethernet cable that slows down your internet speed.